Beatoriche-sama/IriesTranslator/README.md

 Translation is available for 3 languages: english, japanese and russian.
-Choose key bindings and select area on screen.
+Choose key bindings and select area on the screen.
 You can also manually type in Original text field.

 ![Screenshot (47)](https://github.com/Beatoriche-sama/IriesTranslator/assets/77235839/41022fdc-2c98-4640-816d-e639bb936b8f)